norbert-acedanski/ciphers/README.md

         - __numberOfRails__ - number of rails the text should be split to,
     - Optional arguments:
         - __removeSpaces__ - optional argument, that specifies, whether to remove all spaces from the input text
+14. _railFenceCipherEncoding_ accepts 2 arguments:
+    - Required arguments:
+        - __text__ - text to cipher (from _readFile_ function),
+        - __numberOfRails__ - number of rails the text should be split to,
-14. Script should print the result to the terminal.
+15. Script should print the result to the terminal.

 # Planned Ciphers:

 - Beaufort Cipher
 - Bifid Cipher
-- Rail-fence Cipher Decoding
 - columnarTranspositionCipherDecoding
 - autokeyCipherDecoding
 - Porta Cipher